-Seven HESA accounting categories, 16% of the total of HEIs' income, have an ambiguous spatial origin.
+Seven HESA accounting categories, 19% of the total of HEIs' income, have an ambiguous spatial origin.
 Although we cannot directly determine the origin of the various incomes that have to be attributed indirectly, the definitions of the HESA accounting categories give some indication of their nature.
 We try to capture this by devising an attribution mechanism that is consistent with the nature of the income category.
 The application of these is summarised in Table 3 and described for each case below.

-&lt;sup>3 This only contributes 0.34% of HEIs income and so is not a material concern.
+3 This contributes 1.14% of HEIs income.

-&lt;sup>4 The category only comprises 0.24% ofScottish HEIs income.
+4 The category only comprises 0.16% of Welsh HEIs income.